‘A serious-minded kid:’ Pete Buttigieg aimed high early

 SOUTH BEND, Ind.
 (AP) — It was a running joke in his AP U.S. history class at Saint Joseph High School: Would Peter Buttigieg — the smartest kid in class, language whiz and devotee of John F. Kennedy — use his unusual last name in his eventual run for president of the United States?
 Or would he have a better shot of winning the voters of the future if he went by Montgomery, his middle name?

 It was the late 1990s, Bill Clinton was in the White House, and a round-faced teenager in South Bend, Indiana, was viewed by many around him as an eventual successor.
-As early as grade school, Buttigieg exhibited an attention-grabbing combination of brains and curiosity, the sort of kid with a reputation — among kids and teachers.
+As early as grade school, Buttigieg exhibited an attention-grabbing combination of brains and curiosity, the sort of kid with a reputation.
 He would be named high school valedictorian, voted senior class president and chosen Most Likely to be U.S. President.
 He sat at the adults table.

 Now, South Bend Mayor Pete Buttigieg — not Montgomery — is indeed running for the highest office in the land.